 In the afternoon, make your way back to Lisbon for a memorable sunset at one of the city’s landmarks.
 Castelo de S. Jorge in the Alfama district is a castle on the city’s highest hill offering a 360-degree view.

 It is a 20-minute walk from Rossio station, but on your way there, we highly recommend a relaxing and delicious coffee stop at Copenhagen Coffee Lab & Bakery.

 Spend the last day of your city trip with the following things to do in Lisbon.

-Cascais is a tiny charming old fishing village that is easy to reach by a 40-minute train ride from Lisbon.
-It is home to the rich people of Lisbon who spend their weekends in their holiday homes but luckily Cascais’s character still remains.
+Cascais is a tiny, charming old fishing village that is easy to reach by a 40-minute train ride from Lisbon.
+It is home to Lisbon’s wealthy people who spend their weekends in their holiday homes, but luckily Cascais’s character remains.